 Transport for London (TfL) and its group company London Underground Ltd (LUL) are reviewing their panel.

-The new arrangements will be in place by the summer, and will replace LUL’s existing panel arrangements which expire in July 2007.
+The new arrangements will be in place by the summer and will replace LUL’s existing panel arrangements, which expire in July this year.

-Invitations to tender have been sent to 18 firms that have been pre-selected to take part in the process.
-These are likely to include TfL’s present advisers Berwin Leighton Paisner, Bird & Bird, Hammonds, Herbert Smith, Manches and K&L Gates.
+Invitations to tender have been sent to the 18 firms that have been selected to take part in the process.
+These are likely to include present advisers Berwin Leighton Paisner, Bird & Bird, Hammonds, Herbert Smith, K&L Gates and Manches.

-This includes the extension of the East London Line, the transfer of the North London Railway, the new Thames Gateway Bridge and the extension of the Congestion Charge zone, as well as raising finance on the capital markets and commercial property developments.
+TfL’s investment programme includes the extension of the East London Line, the transfer of the North London Railway, the new Thames Gateway Bridge and the extension of the Congestion Charge zone, as well as commercial property developments and a plan to raise finance on the capital markets.

-Firms will also be required to manage the legal aspects of LUL Legal’s portfolio of PFI contracts with Tube Lines and Metronet.
+Firms will also be required to manage the legal aspects of LUL’s portfolio of PFI contracts with Tube Lines and Metronet.